 However, we cannot directly simulate \eqref{backward2} since the score function $\nabla \log p_t$ is not available.
 Thus we learn the score function $\nabla \log p_t$ from the noisy data.
 First, we parameterize the score function within a function class such as that of neural networks, $s_\theta(x,t)$.
 Then we optimize one of the score-matching objectives (denosing score matching \cite{Vincent2011ACB} is often used; see appendix \ref{DSM} for details), from which we obtain a score estimator $s_\theta$ such that the $L^2$ score estimation error

 is small.
 Using the estimated score, we can generate samples from an approximation of the reverse SDE starting from the prior distribution:

-\paragraph*{The Choice of Forward Process.} We focus on the case $f(x,t) = -\frac{1}{2}g(t)^2x_t$.
-The choice of $f(x,t)$ matches the choice in the original paper \cite{SGMSDEsong}, though our analysis may also be useful for other choices of drift terms.
-In this case, the forward process becomes the Ornstein-Uhlenbeck process with time rescaling, which has an explicit conditional density:
+\paragraph*{The Choice of Forward Process.} We focus on the case $f(x,t) = -\frac{1}{2}x,\,g(t) \equiv 1$.
+The choice of $f(x,t)$ matches the choice in the original paper \cite{SGMSDEsong}, though our analysis may be adapted for some other choices of drift terms; the choice of constant variance function does not cause any loss of generality since the changing the variance function is equivalent to rescaling time (when $f$ does not depend on $t$).
+In this case, the forward process becomes the Ornstein-Uhlenbeck process, which has an explicit conditional density:

 Moreover, the Ornstein-Uhlenbeck process converges exponentially to the standard Gaussian distribution: